-Policy IV: Executive Board Elections
+Policy IV: Campus-Wide Elections

-This policy governs the election of Student Association Executive Board senior officers.
-The Elections Committee is responsible for implementing this policy.
+This policy governs the election of Student Association Executive Board senior officers and the BU Council Student Representative.
+The Elections & Judiciary Committee is responsible for implementing this policy unless otherwise noted.
+All proposed amendments to this policy must be reported to the SA Congress.